Grant Reporting Requirements

 - include a written budget narrative justifying the changes.

-Requests to Modify Activities and Products
+Requests to Modify PROJECT

 The following requests will not be considered if reports on a grant are overdue:

 If it appears that grant funds will remain unspent when a grant expires, the grantee institution may request that the funds be carried over to a renewal grant.
 If the grant was not renewed, the grantee may request a no-cost extension of the duration of the grant to a specific date when all funds will be spent and the activities completed.

 - explain why funds will remain unspent when the grant expires;

 - include a financial report that notes the projected or actual amount of unspent grant funds;